Selecting All Text on Focus in an EditText (Kotlin)

 </androidx.constraintlayout.widget.ConstraintLayout>

-android kotlin - EditText select all on focus
+- android kotlin - EditText hide keyboard on lost focus